Celebrity Sweepstakes

-Celebrity Sweepstakes is an American television game show that aired on NBC's daytime schedule from April 1, 1974 to October 1, 1976.
-The show also had two separate weekly syndicated runs from September 9, 1974 to September 1975 and again from September 20, 1976 to September 1977.
+Celebrity Sweepstakes is an American television game show that aired on NBC's daytime schedule from April 1, 1974, to October 1, 1976.
+The show also had two separate weekly syndicated runs from September 9, 1974, to September 1975 and again from September 20, 1976, to May 23, 1977.

 Jim McKrell hosted the show.
-Bill Armstrong was the main announcer, with Dick Tufeld and John Harlan substituting.
+Bill Armstrong was the main announcer, with Dick Tufeld, Charlie O'Donnell and John Harlan substituting.
 Joey Bishop and Carol Wayne were the regulars who appeared most often.
 Other panelists included Clifton Davis, Buddy Hackett, George Hamilton, JoAnn Pflug and Freddie Prinze.
 CS was produced jointly by Ralph Andrews and Burt Sugarman.
 The first theme song was composed by Stan Worth, and the second by Alan Thicke.

 Gameplay

 The game used a horse racing motif as its premise.
 Two contestants (originally three in the early weeks) competed for the entire show, and started the game with $20 (sometimes $50) each, trying to predict which of six celebrities could correctly answer questions posed by the host.
-As stated by McKrell at the beginning of the show, the celebrities did not receive the questions in advance of the taping.
-However, the questions were based on biographical information that had been taken from the celebrities.
-This information (strengths and weaknesses) was provided to the audience and contestants via tip sheets, akin to actual horse racing forms.
+Some questions were based on biographical information provided by the celebrities, but they did not receive any of the questions in advance.
+Information on their strengths and weaknesses was given to the audience and contestants in the form of tip sheets, akin to actual horse racing forms.